Published on March 21, 2023

-When you are overweight you have excess body fat both inside and outside.
-Too many people never think about the fat on the inside, but it affects you just as much.
-In this case fat can build up on the inside of the throat.
-This alone can partially block your airway and not just during sleep either.
+When you are overweight, you have excess body fat both inside and outside.
+Too many people never think about the fat on the inside because it’s easy NOT to; you don’t see it when you look in the mirror.
+And one of the things I talk about with every client at the initial consultation is how fat can build up on the inside of the throat.
+This alone can partially block your airway and not just during sleep.

 Any extra bulk in this area is a bad thing.
 It gets worse though.
 When you sleep, the extra fat tissue puts pressure on the structures of the throat.
 This leads to further constriction.

-You may already know that excess body fat has an effect on your muscles.
+You may already know that excess body fat influences your muscles.
 This is true for both internal and external fat.
 However, the effect is the same.
-All of that extra weight that doesn’t support itself saps the strength from your muscles.
+All that extra weight that doesn’t support itself saps the strength from your muscles.

 A little snoring here and there never hurt anyone.
 But obesity and snoring is a dangerous combination.
 If you are overweight, and do snore, has it affected your relationship with your partner?
-Is he or she sleeping in a different room
+Are they sleeping in a different room?

 If you are severely overweight, then you may not be able to find something that keeps you from snoring completely right away: anti-snoring devices can help, as can trying to sleep on your side.
 However, neither option will solve the problem.
 Only weight loss can.